-As of June 30, 2022, we had cash, cash equivalents and short-term investments of \$83.5 million.
-On August 8, 2022, we entered into a private placement agreement to sell shares of our common stock and pre-funded warrants.
-The private placement is subject to standard and customary closing conditions, and it is scheduled to close and fund on August 11, 2022.
-Adjusting for net proceeds of \$75.2 million from the private placement, the Company will have cash, cash equivalents and short-term investments of \$158.7 million.
-This compares to \$157.6 million of cash, cash equivalents and short-term investments as of December 31, 2021.
-Based on our current operating plan and projections, management believes that the Company's cash, cash equivalents and short-term investments, including the net proceeds from the August 2022 private placement, will be sufficient to meet the Company's anticipated cash requirements for at least one year from the date this Quarterly Report on Form 10-Q is filed with the SEC.
+As of September 30, 2022, we had cash, cash equivalents and short-term investments of \$121.7 million, compared to \$157.6 million as of December 31, 2021.
+Based on our current operating plan and projections, management believes that the Company's cash, cash equivalents and short-term investments will be sufficient to meet the Company's anticipated cash requirements for at least one year from the date this Quarterly Report on Form 10-Q is filed with the SEC.